Boulder Pass Glacier National Park

 From the Chalet, the trail passes numerous waterfalls, wildflowers, interesting rock layers, and two alpine lakes.
 Finally, as you get closer to the pass it appears the trail dead-ends at the base of a cliff.
 However, when you get there a steep narrow stairway cut into the cliff awaits you.
 Something any fan of Lord of the Rings will enjoy.
 It’s kind of a short tame version of the Stair of Cirith Ungol, but there aren’t any giant spiders or Dark Tower on the other side.
 There are cables to assist in ascending and descending.
 On my hike the stairs acted like a wind tunnel gone nuts, it would have been difficult to get down safely without them.

 Wildlife is another perk of this hike.
 On the way up to the pass, a herd of mountain goats blocked my way.
 They took a while to move on so I played wildlife photographer for a few minutes.
 On the way down a passing hiker alerted me to a grizzly sow and two cubs not far from the trail.
 I saw them from a good distance and was happy they weren’t closer.

 Mountain Goats Comeau Pass Trail #69757

-Even though I was already on several lengthy backpacking trips in the past month the last few miles back from this one were slow and tiring.
-It was nice to get back to camp relax and recoup before starting my six day trip to Boulder Pass.
+Even though I was already on several lengthy backpacking trips in the past month the last few miles back from this one was slow and tiring.
+It was nice to get back to camp relax and recoup before starting my six-day trip to Boulder Pass.